MarcinJarowski/JavaScript/README.md

 # JavaScript
-These are examples on JavaScript Basics introduced by TheNetNinja youtube tutorial.
+These are exercises on JavaScript Basics from InfoShare Academy and youtube tutorials.